Stonewall (2015 film)

 Stonewall is a 2015 American coming-of-age drama film directed by Roland Emmerich, written by Jon Robin Baitz, and starring Jeremy Irvine, Jonny Beauchamp, Joey King, Caleb Landry Jones, Matt Craven, Jonathan Rhys Meyers, and Ron Perlman.
 The film is set in and around the 1969 Stonewall riots, a violent clash with police that sparked the gay liberation movement in New York City.
-Released on September 25, 2015, by Roadside Attractions, it received negative reviews.
+Released on September 25, 2015, by Roadside Attractions, it received largely negative reviews.